HTML-CSS-DOM-chat/responsive-adsense/README.md

 <h1>The problem</h1>
-What the new Adsense script does is to serve a banner that fits the container element's size on page load and on page load only.
-Means, for example, that if you loaded a responsive page in `landscape` view, and adsense served you a banner 468x60 accordingly to your media queries, and then you switch to `portrait` this is what will happen:
+What the new Adsense script does is to serve a banner that fits the container element's size
+<b>on page load and on page load only</b>.
+Means, for example, that if you loaded a responsive page in `landscape` view,
+and adsense served you a banner 468x60 accordingly to your media queries, and then you switch to `portrait` this is what will happen:

+Loaded a page in Landscape:
 ![Adsense Landscape](http://i.imgur.com/LzuEYZM.png)

+Switched to Portrait will cause the banner to not fit the viewport:
 ![Adsense Portrait](http://i.imgur.com/Ip8tkev.png)